hyp3ri0n-ng/acaceres2176.github.io/index.md

 Mutiny will start Mutiny-ing.
 Boom, we've network fuzzed.
 Note that mutiny/decept support a pretty decent set of options, you can MITM TLS and SSH traffic, create .fuzzer files from pcaps, and override a bunch of stuff.
 This is just the basics, but really you can extend the above concept quite a bit to fuzz a bunch of stuff quite quickly.
 I started fuzzing 3 web servers in about 5-10 minutes (and then wrote this up in another 5).
 That's pretty damn good.

+## Hongfuzz vs. Apache httpd - FIGHT

+Hi All, in keeping with the theme of quick iterative notes on wtf I'm up to here is how to get Hongfuzz up and running against apache http.
+The creators of Honggfuzz have wisely and kindly created a process for fuzzing.
+That means a lot of people have probably done it and it's a "known" technique.
+However, I've always found that I think that about any 0-day hunting - "eh, someone has probably looked, I won't spend my time on it".
+Well, that's how you miss bugs.
+Also not all fuzzers are deterministic, there's always the chance that I generate better inputs than the last a\*\*hole or that I have more CPU cores to leave it running for longer.
+Or maybe I'm wasting my time, but hey, then I know I wasted my time at least.

+[So check this out](https://fossies.org/linux/honggfuzz/examples/apache/README.md).
+That's everything you need to get apache running under honggfuzz.
+Some quick notes on it: download the libs and build them, only use apt for the dependent libraries, you're going to need to build them all and enter the path in several config files, so put your sh\*t somewhere easy to find.
+I've noticed that there's been an update to honggfuzz and an additional parameter was needed for me to get this running.
+Below is the full command:

+`../honggfuzz/honggfuzz -i corpus_http1/ -w httpd-2.4.46/httpd.wordlist --threads 10 -P -- ./bin/httpd -DFOREGROUND -f conf/httpd.conf.h1`

+YDMV (your directories may vary), but note the -P added here.
+This tells it to run in persistent mode.
+I'm not convinced this is working well yet, and I'll be updating this post as I play with some of the options a bit more, but at least it runs.
+I'm getting way more timeouts than is reasonable (i'm at several hundred in just a few minutes), but at least no immediate crashes, which is expected on a hardened codebase like Apache httpds.
+I'll keep you all posted on results!